-As read above, the metric speaks to policies and grievance mechanisms, for which disclosures are included in a number of standards, in particular [draft] ESRS S1 and [draft] ESRS S2.
+As read above, the metric speaks to policies and grievance mechanisms, for which disclosure requirements are included in a number of standards, in particular [draft] ESRS S1 and [draft] ESRS S2.
 With regards to [draft] ESRS S4, relevant information will be disclosed in the context of Disclosure Requirement S4-1.
-Further relevant information will also be found in the context of Disclosure Requirement S4-3, focused on channels for consumers and end-users to raise concerns.
+Further relevant information will also be found in the context of Disclosure Requirement S4-3, focused on processes to remediate negative impacts and channels for consumers and end-users to raise concerns.

-The indicator itself speaks to processes and compliance mechanisms to monitor compliance, which further brings in elements of reporting under Disclosure Requirement S4-5.
-In particular, insights will be strengthened by looking for information under Disclosure Requirement S4-5, on how the undertaking assesses the effectiveness of its own efforts to prevent, mitigate or remedy impacts.
+The indicator itself speaks to processes and compliance mechanisms to monitor compliance, which further brings in elements of reporting under Disclosure Requirement S4-4.
+In particular, insights will be strengthened by looking for information under Disclosure Requirement S4-4, on how the undertaking assesses the effectiveness of its own efforts to prevent, mitigate or remediate impacts.

-BC56.
-Disclosure Requirement S3-1, and specifically paragraph 13, supports the information needs of financial market participants of further SFDR PAI indicators, that is: "Lack of a human rights policy" (indicator 9 in Table 3 of Annex 1 of the related Delegated Regulation).
-In addition to the information made available through undertakings' responses to paragraph 13 of ESRS S4, it is important to highlight that insights will be strengthened by attention to some of the accompanying

-- disclosures under Disclosure Requirement S3-1, beyond the existence of the policy alone. - BC57.
-The Application Guidance of Disclosure Requirement S4-1 also supports the information needs of financial market participants under the SFDR.
-Paragraph AG19 relates to the SFDR PAI indicator "Number of identified cases of severe human rights issues and incidents" (indicator 14 in Table 3 of Annex 1 of the related Delegated Regulation).
-For relevant insights, financial market participants will in particular need to look to third party sources or further information, such as NCP (National Contact Point) cases or incidents captured by service providers. - BC58.An additional example is paragraph AG21 of the Application Guidance.
-Through information reported under Disclosure Requirement S4-1 in line with the indications provided in the Application Guidance, financial market participants will gain insight into the SFDR PAI indicator "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises" (indicator 10 in Table 1 of Annex 1 of the related Delegated Regulation).
-In particular, investors will need to look to third party sources on violations e.g. NCP cases, or other reported cases With regard to human rights, the sources will be much the same as for indicator 14 in Table 3 of Annex 1 of the SFDR Delegated Regulation, which asks for the number of identified cases of severe human rights issues and incidents (see BC58).
+- BC62.
+Disclosure Requirement S3-1, and specifically paragraph 15 supports the information needs of financial market participants of further SFDR PAI indicators, that is: "Lack of a human rights policy" (indicator 9 in Table 3 of Annex 1 of the related SFDR Regulation).
+In addition to the information made available through undertakings' responses to paragraph 15 of ESRS S4, it is important to highlight that insights will be strengthened by attention to some of the accompanying disclosures under Disclosure Requirement S3-1, beyond the existence of the policy alone. - BC63.
+Through information reported under Disclosure Requirement S4-1, financial market participants will further gain insight into the SFDR PAI indicator "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises" (indicator 10 in Table 1 of Annex 1 of the related SFDR Regulation).
+In particular, investors will need to look to third party sources on violations, for example, NCP cases, or other reported cases With regard to human rights, the sources will be much the same as for indicator 14 in Table 3 of Annex 1 of the SFDR Delegated Regulation, which asks for the number of identified cases of severe human rights issues and incidents (see BC96).
 Disclosures under [draft] ESRS 2 on actual and potential material impacts may also provide some relevant information, albeit undertakings will rarely report in the language of "violations".
-The insights of financial market participants will be strengthened by also looking at reporting under Disclosure Requirements S4-2, S4-3 and S4-5 on how the undertaking responds in the event of violations.
+The insights of financial market participants will be strengthened by also looking at reporting under Disclosure Requirements S4-2, S4-3 and S4-4 on how the undertaking responds in the event of violations. - BC64.
+Additionally, paragraph 16 supports the needs of benchmark administrators to disclose ESG factors subject to Regulation (EU) 2020/1816, specifically the indicator "Number of benchmark constituents subject to social violations (absolute number and relative divided by all benchmark constituents), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law" in section 1 and 2 of Annex 2.
+The datapoints from the EU Benchmark Regulation and the SFDR PAI are highly interrelated.